SquareSquash/ruby/README.md

 * `max_variable_size`: The maximum size (in bytes) of a serialized representation of a value that will be transmitted over the network.
 Values that serialize to larger than this size will be replaced with a placeholder.
+* `timeout_protection`: a `proc { |timeout, &block| ... }` that runs the given
+  block, and times out after `timeout` seconds.
+By default this will use `SystemTimer` if present, or else the built in `Timeout` class, but can be overridden to provide more fine grain logic around timeouts.

 ### Ignored Exceptions